Rajarshi-Baral/Diabetes-Prediction-ML/readme.md

     streamlit run app.py
 ```

+###
 📋 Features:
-Intuitive input form for medical attributes
+-Intuitive input form for medical attributes

-Displays result: Diabetic or Not Diabetic
+-Displays result: Diabetic or Not Diabetic

-Logs user input and prediction to dataset/model_testing.csv
+-Logs user input and prediction to dataset/model_testing.csv

-Shows last 5 predictions inside the app
+-Shows last 5 predictions inside the app

+###
 🌍 Deployment (Render / Streamlit Cloud)
-The app includes a `Procfile` for deployment on Render.
+-The app includes a `Procfile` for deployment on Render.

-Make sure both `app.py` and `Procfile` are inside the code/ folder.
+-Make sure both `app.py` and `Procfile` are inside the code/ folder.

-Ensure `requirements.txt` is in the root directory for build configuration.
+-Ensure `requirements.txt` is in the root directory for build configuration.

+###
 📦Requirements

 Install dependencies manually (if needed):